KOREAN BANDAJI – 반닫이

 HWANGHAE DO PROVINCE

 Hwanghae Do Bandaji.
 Regrettably, we lack information about the bandaji in this province.
-We were only able to consult a single photographic document, which depicts a very simple bandaji without excessive decoration.
+Bandaji from this province have simple design without excessive decoration.
 Crafted from pine, the front is adorned with wrought-iron hinges showcasing a flower and swallowtail motif.

 Dimension of this Bandaji is: H. 66,7cm, W. 99,3cm, D. 51,3cm.